OHI-Science/ohicore/inst/tmp/np_README.md

 With the latest FAO commodities data layers (processed by [data_prep.R](https://github.com/OHI-Science/ohiprep/blob/0c93a0fa0237ee706f6bd9056efc670ebacc0a4a/Global/FAO-Commodities_v2011/data_prep.R)), the following sequence of operations was performed on harvest, for both 1) value in **usd** normalized to the year 2000, and 2) quantity in metric **tonnes**:
 - clean up files [remove Totals, translate FAO data codes (F, ..., -, 0 0, etc)]
+- fill in all NAs after the first data per commodity with a 0
 - carry previous year's value forward if value for max(year) is NA, at commodity level
 - merge with commodities lookup and sum to the aggregate product level (see table below)
 - convert country to rgn_id using new [`cbind_rgn()` function](https://github.com/OHI-Science/ohiprep/blob/9f1214785f8174b0d40cdb710c8c95787a1e6337/src/R/ohi_clean_fxns.R#L94-L199)